Drakon4ik-Coder/DuolingoXPfarm/README.md

 # Duolingo experience farm(Japanese only)
 ### Selenium python program to farm experience using kanji
+Average speed - 60 seconds per lesson.
+Can differ depending on hardware
 ## Demo:
 ![](images/duoFarmExample.gif)
 ## How to use: